founda/aws-rds-authenticator/README.md

 `aws-rds-authenticator` is a command-line tool that enables users to generate a temporary password for a database user while leveraging the [AWS RDS IAM Authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) feature.
 This feature provides an additional layer of security by enabling users to authenticate with AWS Identity and Access Management (IAM) instead of using a password-based approach.
 With `aws-rds-authenticator`, users can easily connect to their database instances using their IAM credentials rather than directly providing database passwords.
 This tool simplifies the process and can be particularly useful for Kubernetes users working with [IAM for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

-**Note:** This tool is currently only compatible with PostgreSQL.
-Contributions are welcome to add support for MySQL.

 ## Usage

 ```bash